What is Ethylene?

 It is integral to plant life; it has many uses including breaking of seed dormancy, flower initiation, abscission of leaves and flowers, fruit and vegetable ripening, senescence as well as a response to stresses (wounding, chilling, flooding, UV damage and rotting pathogens).

-Throughout the supply-chain: stress events and temperature changes compound the challenges associated with ethylene.
+Throughout the supply-chain, stress events and temperature changes compound the challenges associated with ethylene.
 If unmanaged post-harvest it can lead to increased concentrations in storage, transit and inside retail packs – leading to accelerated and uncontrolled ripening and ultimately a loss of shelf-life.

 Ethylene and fresh produce